JasonEtco/jasonet.co/src/pages/posts/probot-with-ui.md

 ## app.route()

 This method is a great way to grab the Express server and start doing stuff with it.
 You can add middleware, routes - it really is a regular Express server!
-The one "gotcha" is that Probot's internal routes are registered _before_ your Probot App's code is run, so middleware won't apply retroactively.
+The one "gotcha" is that Probot's internal routes are registered _before_ your app's code is run, so middleware won't apply retroactively.

 ```js{2,3}
 module.exports = app => {